ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Important: The title must closely match the content of your main thesis.
 A mismatch between title and content is a common reason for rejection.
 Mid-July: Possible date for Research Presentation at the Conference.
 July 25: Preliminary Thesis Submission.
-August 8: Final Thesis Presentation.
+August 18: Final Thesis Presentation.
-August 20: Graduation Final Presentation.
+August 20:
 August 26 (by noon): Final Thesis Submission.
 Important: Be mindful of the deadline—submissions after noon will not be accepted.